-- 1. Any time spent in that country may not be counted in determining if you qualify under the bona fide residence or physical presence test and - 2.
-Any income earned in that country is not considered foreign earned income.
+1. Any time spent in that country cannot be counted in determining if you qualify under the bona fide residence or physical presence test, and

+2. Any income earned in that country is not considered foreign earned income.
 See the list below for countries to which U.S. travel restrictions apply.